alexandertu/neural-network/README.md

-# neural-network
+# Java Neural network
-Neural network implemented in Java for academic purposes.
+Neural network implemented in Java to recognize digits for academic purposes.
 The implemented artificial neural network achieved an error rate of 3.4% on the MNIST dataset.

 #MNIST database